FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/01 Prepare/prepare.md

 </div>

 ## Adopt a metadata schema

+If you are not using a discipline specific metadata schema, then, to ensure that your learning materials are appropriately described using a common approach, you should adopt the:

-  <a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%201%20%E2%80%93%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects/#rda-minimal-metadata-for-learning-resources" class="btn btn-primary btn-lg btn-block">The RDA Minimal Metadata Set for Learning Resources</a>
+<a href="https://fair-by-design-methodology.github.io/FAIR-by-Design_ToT/latest/Stage%201%20%E2%80%93%20Prepare/02-Preparing%20FAIR%20Learning%20Objects/02-Preparing%20FAIR%20Learning%20Objects/#rda-minimal-metadata-for-learning-resources" class="btn btn-primary btn-lg btn-block">RDA Minimal Metadata Set for Learning Resources</a>

 !!! info ""